genomicsclass/book/pages/intro_to_highthroughput_data.md

 ```

 ```
-## Error in match(geneAnnotation$PROBEID, rownames(geneExpression)): object 'geneAnnotation' not found
+## [1] 1 2 3 4 5 6
 ```
-The table also includes biological information about the features; namely chromosome location and the gene "name" used by biologists.
+The table also includes biological information about the features, namely chromosome location and the gene "name" used by biologists.

-#### Examples

-Here we list some of the examples of data analysis questions we might be asked to answer with the dataset shown here:

-* Inference: For which genes are the population averages different across ethnic groups?

-* Machine learning: Build an algorithm that, given gene expression patterns, predicts ethnic group.

-* Clustering: Can we discover subpopulations of individuals from the gene expression patterns?
-Or can we discover genes pathways based on which cluster together across individuals?

-* Exploratory data analysis: Did some experiments failed experiments?
-Are the assumptions needed to use standard statistical techniques met?

-We will cover all these topics and more in the following sections.